-- (1) Each voting common share, no par value per share ("common shares"), includes one common share purchase right pursuant to a Shareholder Rights Plan Agreement dated December 21, 2017 by and between DiaMedica Therapeutics Inc. and Computershare Investor Services Inc. Any value attributable to such rights is reflected in the market price of the common shares. - (2) Estimated solely for purposes of calculating the amount of the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.
-Includes the offering price of shares that the underwriter has the option to purchase to cover over-allotments, if any. - (3) Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price.
+- (1) Each voting common share, no par value per share ("common shares"), includes one common share purchase right pursuant to a Shareholder Rights Plan Agreement dated December 21, 2017 by and between DiaMedica Therapeutics Inc. and Computershare Investor Services Inc. Any value attributable to such rights is reflected in the market price of the common shares. - (2) Estimated solely for purposes of calculating the registration fee pursuant to Rule 457(a) under the Securities Act of 1933, as amended.
+Includes an aggregate of 600,000 common shares issuable upon exercise of a 30-day option granted to the underwriter to cover over-allotments, if any. - (3) The registrant previously paid \$1,818 of this amount in connection with prior filings of its registration statement and the remaining amount of \$970 is being paid herewith.